MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 potentially incompatible with each other, such as when an origin is load-balanced across multiple hosting providers (multi-CDN).
-Furthermore, these each add potential cases for adding additional record lookups in-addition to AAAA/A lookups.
+Furthermore, these each add potential cases for adding additional record lookups in addition to AAAA/A lookups.
 This design attempts to provide a unified framework that encompasses the key functionality of these proposals, as well as providing some extensibility for addressing similar future challenges.